RAF Clifton: Station history

 During its lifetime Clifton was used by RAF Bomber Command, RAF Army Cooperation Command, Fleet Air Arm, RAF Fighter Command and RAF Maintenance Command.

+Accidents

+A Handley Page Halifax Mk VII JP203 crashed on approach to Clifton on the 8 June 1945.
+The aircraft had left Hooton Park, Cheshire on route to Clifton for scrapping by No. 48 Maintenance Unit RAF.
+Both crew members on board were killed.

 Current use

 The airfield site now forms a housing estate, industrial estate, shopping centre and local nature reserve (Clifton Backies).

 However, there are two stubs of the original runways still visible north of the A1237 near the roundabout leading to the shopping centre.
 There is also a stub of another runway and taxiway visible to the south of the A1237 just west of Wigginton Road.